UnderminersTeam/UndertaleModTool/README.md

 # Main Features

-* Can read every single byte from the data file for lastest version of Undertale, Deltarune, and most other GameMaker: Studio games (GM:S 1.4 and GMS2 bytecode versions 13 to 17 are currently supported) for every platform and then recreate a byte-for-byte exact copy from the decoded data.
+* Can read every single byte from the data file for latest versions of Undertale, Deltarune, and most other GameMaker games, and then recreate a byte-for-byte exact copy from the decoded data.
-* Properly handles all of the pointers in the file so that if you add/remove stuff, make things longer/shorter, move them around etc. the file format won't break.
+* Properly handles all of the pointers in the file so that if you add/remove stuff, make things longer/shorter, move them around, etc., the file format won't break.
 * An editor which lets you change (almost) every single value, including unknown ones.
 * Includes a simple room/level editor.
-* Allows for code disassembly and editing.
-This means you can add any custom code to the game, either using the built-in GML compiler or GML assembly.
+* Allows for GML VM code editing.
+This means you can add any custom code to a game, either using the built-in GML compiler or GML assembly.
+(YYC is not supported for this.)
-* Experimental high-level decompiler.
-The output is accurate (except for the latest GameMaker versions), but it could use some more cleaning up of the high-level structures.
+* High-level GML decompiler and compiler.
+Supports a large range of GameMaker versions, and most important GML features (still missing a few).
-* Support for running scripts that automatically modify your data file (or perform other nefarious tasks) - this is the way to distribute mods, but creating them is a manual job for now.
-It also serves as a replacement for sharing hex editor offsets - if you make it into a file-format-aware script instead, there is much smaller change of it breaking after an update.
+* Support for running scripts that automatically modify your data file (or perform other nefarious tasks).
+This can be used for mod distribution, aside from other methods such as file patches/project systems.
-* All core IO functionality extracted into a library for use in external tools.
+* All core functionality extracted into a library for use in external tools.
-* Can generate an .yydebug file for the GM:S debugger so that you can edit variables live! (see [here](https://github.com/UnderminersTeam/UndertaleModTool/wiki/Corrections-to-GameMaker-Studio-1.4-data.win-format-and-VM-bytecode,-.yydebug-format-and-debugger-instructions#yydebug-file-format))
+* Can generate a `.yydebug` file for the GM:S debugger so that you can edit variables live! (see [here](https://github.com/UnderminersTeam/UndertaleModTool/wiki/Corrections-to-GameMaker-Studio-1.4-data.win-format-and-VM-bytecode,-.yydebug-format-and-debugger-instructions#yydebug-file-format))
-* Automatic file associations for all GameMaker related files.
-This can be disabled by having a `dna.txt` file next to the executable.
+* Automatic file associations for all GameMaker related data files.
+This is opt-in at the first boot of the tool, and can also be disabled by having a `dna.txt` file next to the executable.

 # Screenshots